bonyoC-137/Dropil-Fraud-Exposed/README.md

 And so many weird posts in the group chat by people who never spoke before.<br>
 ![](assets/README-a3c0c737.png)<br>
 Gilly, The side of the Bride.
-At the moment of this post with 10 BTC you could buy the whole supply.
+At the moment of this post with 10 BTC you could buy the whole supply.<br>

 ### Voltvex - the place you really do NOT want to host anything.